 Nowadays it feels like any minor offense can get your “Latinidad Card” revoked.
 If you don’t like spicy food, you’re not really Mexican, your hoops are too small, or your skin isn’t the right shade of whatever expectation they have put on you, then you’re not, according to those standards, not Latina.
 And forget it if you can’t speak perfect Spanish, they’ll take your favorite hoodie and embroider a Scarlet A style “Americanized Pocha” patch on it for you.
 Everyone is so quick to shame your parents for being “too lazy” to teach you Spanish.
 Even people close to you, primos, co-workers, they’re the first to feel comfortable enough to make fun of your attempts.
 They disguise it as cariño, but we low-key internalize all those words of shame and judgment and begin to build up our wall of insecurity.

-The micro-aggressions from other Latinx’s and strangers based solely on assumptions as they label us “no sabo kids,” without knowing our stories.
+The microaggressions from other Latinxs and strangers are based solely on assumptions as they label us “no sabo kids,” without knowing our stories.

 There are many different reasons why folx don’t speak Spanish and although no one owes anybody an explanation, we often hear painful stories about elders in the Southwest, in New Mexico and Texas who have suffered being physically punished for speaking Spanish in school.
 For them, assimilation was a way to protect future generations from having to endure the pain they went through.